Saluting John Arne Riise & his ability to hit the ball really bloody hard

 Riise’s dedication to his art is comparable to any other artist.
 “I used to spend five or six hours a day practising my shooting technique when I was young,” he said, recalling one of his most famous strikes recently.

 Visions of a young Riise smashing countless footballs over his garden fence raise a smile, but they were clearly worthwhile.

 This is a man who developed a shot so powerful it broke Alan Smith’s leg.

 This is a man who scored a wonderful array of what were essentially the same goal.
 This is a man who is responsible for a gross amount of popped footballs, left to rot in hedges around the globe.

 This is a man who inspired countless Sunday league players to shoot every time they received the ball, no matter what position they found themselves in.

-John Arne Riise, for your unflinching services to kicking the ball really, really hard at every occasion, we salute you.
+John Arne Riise, for your unflinching services to kicking the ball really, really hard at every possible opportunity, we salute you.

 By Felix Keith